NEONScience/NEON-quick-start-guides/DP1.30012.001/Standard.calculations.md

-A tutorial for working with these data is available [here](https://www.neonscience.org/resources/learning-hub/tutorials/explore-field-spectra).
+A tutorial for working with Field spectral data is available [here](https://www.neonscience.org/resources/learning-hub/tutorials/explore-field-spectra).